ksaurabh21/deep-reinforcement-learning/p3_collab-compet/README.md

 The observation space consists of 8 variables corresponding to the position and velocity of the ball and racket.
 Each agent receives its own, local observation.
 Two continuous actions are available, corresponding to movement toward (or away from) the net, and jumping.

-The task is episodic, and in order to solve the environment, your agents must get an average score of +0.5 (over 100 consecutive episodes, after taking the maximum over both agents).
+The task is episodic, and in order to solve the environment, the agents must get an average score of +0.5 (over 100 consecutive episodes, after taking the maximum over both agents).
 Specifically,

 - After each episode, we add up the rewards that each agent received (without discounting), to get a score for each agent.
 This yields 2 (potentially different) scores.
 We then take the maximum of these 2 scores.
 - This yields a single **score** for each episode.

 The environment is considered solved, when the average (over 100 episodes) of those **scores** is at least +0.5.

-### Getting Started
+### Environment Setup

 To setup the environment, follow the instructions here: https://github.com/udacity/deep-reinforcement-learning#dependencies.
 Then you have to: